 Getting on board to support young children with their reading!

 Literacy Pirates helps disadvantaged children who are falling behind in their literacy.
-And the Axis Foundation’s first donations, each of £5,000, to support the volunteer programme, will benefit 300 children, helping them with their reading and literacy skills via the volunteer programme, and also improved the premises of the Hackney based charity via Project Shipshape!
+Our donations to Literacy Pirates which total £16,500 in 2022, support 300 children, helping them with their reading and literacy skills via the volunteer programme, and also improved the premises of the Hackney based charity via Project Shipshape!